HEmile/juggl/README.md

  Converts different typed link formats in Markdown into each other and to external formats.
 Designed for visualizing obsidian.md vaults using [Neo4j bloom](https://neo4j.com/product/bloom/).

 ## Getting started
-Requires python 3.5+.
+Requires python 3.5+ and Neo4j desktop

 - Install with `pip install semantic-markdown-converter`
-- Run `smdc --input "folder with notes"`
+- Run `smdc --input "folder with notes" --password "neo4j database password"`

 ## Supported input formats
 There is currently only one input format supported.
 An issue or use a pull request for different formats are appreciated!
 In particular for different markdown syntax for interpreting semantic links.